JeroenDeDauw/service-registry/README.md

 * Support for shared and separate instance invocation
 * Support for prototypical and singleton scope during object invocation
 * Functionality to register multiple container
-* Functionality to detect circular references with an object graph
+* Functionality to detect circular references within an object graph

 ## Installation
 The recommended way to install this library is through [Composer][composer].
 Just add the following to your ``composer.json`` file and run the ``php composer.phar install/update`` command.